National Churches Trust: History

 By the middle of the 20th century, the fabric of many British church buildings was in a poor state of repair.
 This had followed socioeconomic changes in the late 19th and early 20th centuries, including population changes, followed by neglect during the Second World War.
 Matters came to a head in 1950 with public statements, including an editorial in The Times.
 About this time the Pilgrim Trust declared that it was ceasing to give grants for repairs to individual churches.
-The Church of England Assembly (now the General Synod of the Church of England) established the Repair of Churches Commission to decide what should be done about the problem.
+The Church of England's Church Assembly (now the General Synod of the Church of England) established the Repair of Churches Commission to decide what should be done about the problem.
 This resulted in the creation of the Historic Churches Preservation Trust, which was registered as a charity in 1953.
 Its first Secretary and Executive Committee Chairman was Ivor Bulmer-Thomas, a Conservative politician, the role of Secretary being taken over later in 1953 by Hugh Llewellyn Jones.
 In order to ensure that the grants it gave were appropriate, local advisory panels of architects were established, later replaced by the Committee of Honorary Consultant Architects, who continued to advise the Trust until 2002.
 At the time of its foundation, it was estimated that a total of £4 million was necessary to fulfil its aims.
 Money was raised in a variety of ways, including appeals on radio and television, exhibitions, concerts, individual and corporate donations, and a benefit dinner.
 Support was received from charitable trusts, including the Pilgrim Trust, the Dulverton Trust, the Manifold Trust, and the Esmée Fairbairn Foundation.

 From the time of its creation, the Trust gave grants for the repair of both active and redundant churches, although the care of redundant churches was strictly beyond its remit.
 In 1960 the Bridges Commission recommended that "a new fund be set up under a new Pastoral Measure to preserve churches of acknowledged historic or architectural worth".
 The Pastoral Measure of 1968 led to the creation of the Redundant Churches Fund (later the Churches Conservation Trust), which provided money from both the Church of England and the State for the preservation of redundant churches.